fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

     The library can be downloaded from [tpm2-tss-3.0.3-download](https://github.com/tpm2-software/tpm2-tss/releases/download/3.0.3/tpm2-tss-3.0.3.tar.gz)

-  - Build and Install Process
+  - Build and Installation Process

     The build and installation process can be found at [tpm2-tss-3.0.3-install](https://github.com/tpm2-software/tpm2-tss/blob/2.3.x/INSTALL.md)